esamattis/react-simple/README.md

 > This is totally optional!

-By default components created using `simple` do not get proper component name which means they won't get very helpful names in [React Developer Tools][devtools].
+By default components created using `simple` do not get proper component names which means they won't get very helpful names in [React Developer Tools][devtools].
-This can be mitigated using the bundled `react-simple/babel` Babel plugin which infers the componetn names from the variable declarations.
+This can be mitigated using the bundled `react-simple/babel` Babel plugin which infers the component names from the variable declarations.

 [devtools]: https://github.com/facebook/react-devtools